 More than a few economists have pointed to the government’s questionable ability to use these measures to mask the effect of a financial and production crisis that dates back more than a decade.
 They also question other factors influencing the initiation of a forced process of bankarisation and whether the current context will allow the measures to have any positive effect.

 There is a kind of general feeling that the timing of the measure is inconvenient, with users who have commented on social networks and digital media pointing to parallels with the failed economic order.
 The resolution comes in a context of increasing devaluation of the national currency, deep shortages and insufficient domestic production.
 In both cases, conditions were not in place to reduce potential negative impacts.

 Opapeleo is your procedures agency 100% online or by phone We are in Washington DC 150 meters away from the Cuban Consulate.
-We provide services for the Extension and Renewal of Cuban passports, Legalisations, Powers of attorney of all kinds, Authorisations for minors to leave the country, DVT, Visas to Cuba, Top-ups, applications for Cuban certificates, delivery of official documents and all kinds of procedures related to Cuba.
+We provide services for the Extension and Renewal of Cuban passport, Legalisations, Powers of attorney on all kinds, Authorisations for minors to leave the country, DVT, Visas to Cuba, Top-ups, applications for Cuban certificates, delivery of official documents and all kinds of procedures related to Cuba.